Sites of the Weimar Classicism – Introduction

 - Location: Goettingen, Germany

-I'm a blogger from Germany with a MA in Literature and History which doesn't pay my bills, so I use it to research blogposts instead.
-I'm interested in everything Roman and Mediaeval, avid reader and sometimes writer, opera enthusiast, traveller with a liking for foreign languages and odd rocks, photographer, and tea aficionado.
+I'm a blogger from Germany with a MA in Literature and History, interested in everything Roman and Mediaeval, avid reader and sometimes writer, opera enthusiast, traveller with a liking for foreign languages and odd rocks, photographer, and tea aficionado.
 And an old-fashioned blogger who still hasn't got an Instagram account.

 (See here for Archives for mobile devices)